 Rosemary

-The name Rosemary (Rosmarinus officinalis) comes from the Latin "ros marinus" or "rose of the sea".
+The name Rosemary (Rosmarinus officinalis) comes from the Latin "ros marinus," meaning "dew of the sea."
 Did you know that the first distillation of rosemary oil took place in the 13th century?
 There are several chemotypes of rosemary essential oils.
 Their refreshing woody aroma with a hint of sweetness promotes self-confidence and strengthens concentration.
-Chemotype 1,8 - Cineole is traditionally the most anti-infective of the rosemary oils.
+Chemotype 1,8-Cineole is traditionally the most anti-infectious of the rosemary oils.
 Chemotype Verbenone is the most suitable for skin care (in diluted form) due to its regenerative effects.
-Rosemary flower water or rosemary water cleanses oily and problematic skin and is the basis of natural hair care because it promotes hair growth.
+Rosemary flower water, or rosemary hydrosol, cleanses oily and problematic skin and is a staple of natural hair care as it promotes hair growth.

 Rosemary